Kubernetes Course Labs

 Kubernetes provides different types of Service for internal and external access to Pods.

-ClusterIP is the default and it means the Service gets an IP address which is only accessible within the cluster - its for components to communicate internally.
+ClusterIP is the default and it means the Service gets an IP address which is only accessible within the cluster - it's for components to communicate internally.

 📋 Deploy the Service from labs/services/specs/services/whoami-clusterip.yaml and print its details.